primefaces/primevue/README.md

 PrimeVue provides a Locale API to support i18n and l7n, visit the [Locale](https://www.primefaces.org/primevue/showcase/#/locale) documentation for more information.

+## Quickstart with Create Vue

+An [example application](https://github.com/primefaces/primevue-quickstart-create-vue) based on Create Vue is available at github.

+## Quickstart with Create Vue TypeScrript

+An [sample application](https://github.com/primefaces/primevue-quickstart-create-vue-ts) based on Create Vue is available at github.

 ## Quickstart with Vue CLI

 An [example application](https://github.com/primefaces/primevue-quickstart) based on Vue CLI is available at github.